G-Node/nix/docs/file_handling.md

 ## Enabling compression

 By default, data stored inside a *NIX* file will not be compressed.
-You can switch on compression during fil opening.
+You can switch on compression during file opening.

 ```c++
 nix::File f = nix::File::open("test.nix", nix::FileMode::Overwrite, "hdf5", nix::Compression::DeflateNormal);